-Alderney has been described as offering rich layers of human cultural history.
+Alderney is an outstanding destination for those in search of a historic holiday.
 Where else can you find such an intriguing mix of Roman, Napoleonic and German architecture within a single site?

 Alderney has been continuously inhabited for at least 5000 years.
 Many Neolithic artefacts have been found on the island and these can be seen in the award-winning museum.
 As a result of this, the island has a rich material culture and intriguing historical sites.